Matthew II Csák: Career

 After his last voivodeship (1276), he held only local head functions in the next two years; he was ispán of Moson (1277–1278), Sopron (1277–1279) and Vas (1277) Counties.
 However, soon, his political career reached the top, when he was appointed palatine of Hungary in December 1278, succeeding his brother, Peter I in that position.
 Besides that he also became judge of the Cuman people, ispán of Bánya ispánate and Somogy County.
-As palatine, he made a proactive role in the conclusion of peace between the Gutkeleds and the Slavonian Babonić family after a series of border wars.
+In this capacity, Ladislaus IV entrusted him to restore of public safety in the realm.
+As palatine, Matthew made a proactive role in the conclusion of peace between the Gutkeleds and the Slavonian Babonić family after a series of border wars.
 According to a royal charter he provided "truth" in the name of the king at Sopron in February 1279, when he ordered the execution of a town's citizen, Peter.
 Later Ladislaus IV donated Peter's lands to Denis Osl, who formerly saved the life of Matthew II in the Battle on the Marchfeld.
 This fact clearly indicates that Matthew II, like the other contemporary lords, put his own follower in a stronger position, abusing his office.
 He also started to establish a so-called "private army" with the participation of his royal servants.
 Several charters preserved, some landowners have complained to the king concern that the palatine harassed and plundered their possessions.

-In the summer of 1280, he was replaced by Finta Aba, brother of Amade Aba.
-However, he was appointed palatine for a second term two years later, replacing Ivan Kőszegi, the late Henry the Great's son.
-Besides that he was also ispán of Sopron (1282), Pozsony and Somogy Counties (1282–1283).
-He held these offices until his death.
-He prepared his last will and testament on 15 April 1283.
-Chronologically the next royal charter refers to him as a deceased person on 9 August 1284.